An $L_\infty$ algebra structure on polyvector fields: A proof of the Main Theorem

 \subsection{The new propagator}

-Recall that the main configuration space in [K97] is the following space $C_{n,m}$.
-First of all, $\Conf_{n,m}$ is the configuration space of pairwise distinct points $n$ of which belong to the upper half-plane, and the remaining $m$ are placed to the real line, which is thought as the boundary of the upper-half plane.
+Recall the configuration space $C_{n,m}$ introduced in [K97].
+First of all, $\Conf_{n,m}$ is the configuration space of $m+n$ pairwise distinct points among which $n$ belong to the open upper half-plane $\{z\in\mathbb{C}, \mathrm{Im}z>0\}$, and the remaining $m$ belong to the real line, which is thought on as the boundary of the open upper-half plane.
 Then

-where $G$ is the two-dimensional group of symmetries of the upper half-plane of the form $\{z\mapsto az+b|, a\in\mathbb{R}_+, b\in\mathbb{R}\}$.
+where $G_2$ is the two-dimensional group of symmetries of the upper half-plane of the form $\{z\mapsto az+b|, a\in\mathbb{R}_+, b\in\mathbb{R}\}$.
 Here a point $z$ of the upper half-plane is considered as a complex number with positive imaginary part.

-Kontsevich introduces in [K97] some compactification $\overline{C}_{n,m}$ of these spaces and constructs a top degree differential forms on them, depending on a graph $\Gamma$.
-We refer the reader to [K97], Section 5, for a detailed description of the compactification.
+M.Kontsevich provided loc.cit. a compactification $\overline{C}_{n,m}$ of these spaces.
+We refer the reader to [loc.cit., Sect.
+5], for a detailed description of this compactification.
+Then he constructed a top degree differential form on $\overline{C}_{n,m}$, associated with a Kontsevich admissible graph $\Gamma$ with $n$ vertices of the first type and $m$ vertices of the second type (see [loc.cit., Sect.
+6.1]).